The sheer volume of people in one place on Everest at any one time is looking more dangerous than ever.

 With much more advanced weather forecasting, hopefully those incidents will be less likely, though we all know that Everest weather can be highly localized, even from North to South on the mountain.
 Sometimes simply rounding a corner can make a huge difference in wind and cloud.

 Multiple deaths on Everest are not of course new.
-In 1922, in the first recorded fatalities, 7 sherpas died in an avalanche below the North Col. But where there was one team and a handful of climbers, several hundred will be climbing through the same place this season.
+In 1922, in the first recorded fatalities, 7 sherpas died in an avalanche below the North Col. But where there was one team and a handful of climbers.
+Several hundred will be climbing through the same place this season.

 Some have argued the North Side has less crowding and is thus safer, but luck may play a bigger part of it.
 I’d not be very happy being up on the North Ridge when the winds really kick up and I’m stuck above the ladder over the 2nd step waiting in line to get down.
+By that time most have limited oxygen, and

 However, there is something to be said for the North Side with less climbers overall, and no Khumbu Icefall or Lhotse Face to negotiate.
 But both routes have their unique characteristics that inevitably group people together and exponentially increase the dangers to a greater number of people.